scholarsmate/omega-match/README.md

 ## Performance

-- Benchmarks in `perf_test.sh` and Gnuplot script `perf_plot.gp`.
+- Benchmarks in `perf_test.py` and Gnuplot script `perf_plot.gp`.
 - Consider using `-DENABLE_SANITIZERS=OFF` for maximum speed.
 - Adjust `--threads` and `--chunk` options to tune parallel load.

 ## CI/CD

 Continuous integration runs on GitHub Actions.
-Every push and pull request builds the library, installs the release binaries and executes the full test suite on Linux using the installed `olm` executable.
-When a commit is tagged with a semantic version (`vMAJOR.MINOR.PATCH`), additional cross builds produce installable packages for Linux x64, Linux ARM64 and Windows x64.
+Every push and pull request builds the libraries, installs the release binaries and executes the full test suite using the installed `olm` executable.
+When a commit is tagged with a semantic version (`vMAJOR.MINOR.PATCH`), additional cross builds produce installable packages for Linux x64, Linux ARM64, macOS ARM64 and Windows x64.
 The resulting artifacts are attached to the GitHub release automatically under `dist/native/<platform>`.

-Cross builds rely on [dockcross](https://github.com/dockcross/dockcross), so Docker (or Podman) must be available.
-When neither is present the `build_all.sh` script simply skips the cross-platform steps.

 ## License

-This project is licensed under the [Apache License 2.0](LICENSE).
+The OmegaMatch project is licensed under the [Apache License 2.0](LICENSE).

-It is not an official Apache Software Foundation (ASF) project.
+OmegaMatch is not an official Apache Software Foundation (ASF) project.